dlazesz/mosaic-n-gram-benchmark/README.md

 to the required order and count the frequency of the prefixes in the required order (ignoring n-grams starting with padding words).

-There are basically two algorithms presented:
+There are basically two kinds of algorithms presented:

 1. Cartesian product-based algorithm
     - Recursively or iteratively takes the permutations of all fields of the current word and the rest of the words of the n-gram

-2. Odometer (i.e. "analog counter") algorithm implemented with itertools
+2. Odometer (i.e. "analog counter") algorithm implemented with itertools (Python only)
     - Computes parameters ahead of time or dynamically to find the required number of repeats and cycles of each fields in each word in the n-gram and executes them in the required order